Nathan-Molby/OrangeTheorySwiftUI/README.md

 # The Goal
-The goal of this project is to recreate most of the features of the Orange Theory Tablet.
+The goal of this project is to recreate most of the features of the Orange Theory Tablet in order to understand some new-to-me Swift APIS.

-I intend to use Swift Charts for the graphs and create a few different implementations of the "track" oval (see picture below) to showcase different ways to create it.
-I'm also planning to allow the layout to be very adaptive to support any sized tablet and (eventually) iPhone.

-For the data, I'm planning to create a data protocol and provide a few different mock implementations to simulate workouts.
-It would theoretically be possible to create an adapter to a real hardware device (like a treadmill), but I don't intend on doing that.
+## Objectives
+- Use [Swift Charts](https://developer.apple.com/documentation/charts) to create beautiful and organic maps
+- Use [Measurements](https://developer.apple.com/documentation/foundation/measurement) to store unit-agnostic data and allow the user to change what unit they would like it to be displayed in.
+- Completely localize the app using [String Catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog) and translate it to at least one other language
+- Create a hyper-adaptable layout.
+Ideally, the display (shown below) will look good on an iPhone, iPad, and Mac.
+- Create a generic data layer that would allow this display to support data from any hardware
+    - Creating the actual adapter from the hardware layer is out of scope for this project.
+Instead, I intend to create a few different "mock" providers to showcase what it would look like.
+- Support both dark and light mode
+- Use environment to propogate data through the app

 ## The Treadmill Display (WIP)